nibscbioinformatics/nf-core-conva/README.md

 ## Credits

-nf-core/conva was originally written by Ravneet Bhuller.
+nf-core-conva is written by Ravneet Bhuller.

 Many thanks to others who have helped out along the way too, including (but not limited to):
 [@MGordon09](https://github.com/MGordon09),